LielAmar/Defeating-Frogger-with-AI/README.md

 ### Only Up Agent

 #### Information
 The only up agent is the second base-line agent we decided to implement.
 It simply chooses the "up" action at each time step.
-The win rate of this agent is ~40%.
+The win rate of this agent is ~40% with only the cars obstacle, ~40% with cars and a train and 0% win rate with cars, train and water section.
 The reason this agent has a higher win rate than the random agent is because sometimes, going just up is enough to avoid all cars.
 However, most times the agent will encounter obstacles, and the only-up agent, has no idea how to deal with them.

 #### Testing